Model projective twists and generalised lantern relations: Implementations

-To examine the topology of the new filling, we need to consider the decomposition of the polarised symplectic manifold $(X,\omega_X)$ that generates the Lefschetz pencil/fibration.

-In the applications of this paper, we restrict to the special case in which $(X, \omega_X)$ is a polarised Kähler manifold to use the results of \cite{biran1} (summarised in Section \ref{modelfibred}).

-Moreover, in every example under study we are in a fortuitous setting in which the decomposition \eqref{birandecompo} has the shape for a smooth Lagrangian $\Xi \subset X$.
-The Liouville domain $(W,d\alpha)$ is then exact symplectomorphic to a disc cotangent bundle $(D_{\eps}^*\Xi, d\lambda_{\Xi})$, and the boundary of the Lefschetz fibration is contactomorphic to the sphere cotangent bundle $(ST^*\Xi, \xi_{std})$, with the canonical contact structure obtained from the Liouville form $\xi_{std}:=\ker(\lambda_{\Xi}|_{ST^*\Xi})$.
+To examine the topology of the new filling, we need to consider the decomposition (given by Theorem \ref{birandecompo}) of the Kähler manifold $(X,\omega_X)$ that generates the Lefschetz pencil/fibration.
+In every example under study we are in a fortuitous setting in which the decomposition has the shape for a smooth Lagrangian $\Xi \subset X$ endowed with a Riemannian metric with periodic geodesic flow and an open disc subbundle of the symplectic normal bundle $U_{\Sigma/X} \subset N_{\Sigma/X}$ to the smooth fibre of the pencil.
+On one hand, it yields the total space of an exact symplectic fibration induced by the pencil, which (by Proposition \ref{audinprop}) is exact symplectomorphic to a disc cotangent bundle $(D_{\eps}^*\Xi, d\lambda_{\Xi})$, whose boundary is contactomorphic to the sphere cotangent bundle $(ST^*\Xi, \xi_{std})$, with the canonical contact structure obtained from the Liouville form $\xi_{std}:=\ker(\lambda_{\Xi}|_{ST^*\Xi})$ (see Section \ref{examplescotangent}).